Definitions, history and cultural influence.

 - In May 2000, an article in The New York Times titled "Utopian Rulers, and Spoofs, Stake Out Territory Online" brought the phenomenon to a broader audience.
 Similar reports were published by newspapers such as the Italian La Repubblica, O Estado de S. Paulo in Brazil, and Portugal's Visão around the same time.

-- E. Peterbus Unum, the 18th episode of the animated sitcom Family Guy, involves protagonist Peter Griffin establishing his home and yard as the micronation of Petoria.
+- E. Peterbus Unum, the 18th episode of the animated sitcom Family Guy, involves protagonist Peter Griffin establishing his home and yard as the micronation of Pretoria.

 - In August 2003, a summit of micronations took place in Helsinki at Finlandia Hall, the site of the Conference for Security and Co-operation in Europe (CSCE).
-The seminar was attended by delegations of the Principality of Sealand, the Kingdoms of Elgaland-Vargaland, NSK-State in Time, Ladonia, the Transnational Republic, the State of Sabotage, and scholars from various academic institutions.
+Delegations of the Principality of Sealand, the Kingdoms of Elgaland-Vargaland, NSK-State in Time, Ladonia, the Transnational Republic, the State of Sabotage, and scholars from various academic institutions attended the seminar.

 - In 2006, the travel guide company Lonely Planet published a light-hearted guide named Micronations: The Lonely Planet Guide to Home-Made Nations.